 Some customers come to us with a well-planned process for how they want to build their weldments.
 More commonly they hand us an assembly drawing and ask us to develop a sequence of operations, subassembly fixtures, fit and tack welding fixtures and final weldout fixtures, to produce a part in the most efficient and practical way possible.

-Our engineering knowledge provides value to you even when all we’re doing is machining a part to your print.
+His engineering knowledge provides value to you even when all we’re doing is machining a part to your print.
 We understand the purpose of the part, its application and end-goal.
 We recognize your part’s key features, spending the time needed to meet those specifications, without wasting time creating precise features that don’t matter.
 We interact with customers to understand their application and make suggestions on how the part can be made most economically without sacrificing its ability to perform its prescribed function.

 We design parts using 3D CAD software that lets us literally see each part and how it fits together with others.
 We engage our customers in this process.
 We work virtually, sharing and reviewing design information anywhere our customers are.
 Once designed, the part information is digitally transferred to the CAM software used to program the most up-to-date CNC mills and lathes on our shop floor.
 This streamlined process saves time, minimizes mistakes and allows the customer to be involved at every step in the process of designing and producing a precision machined part, or a complete welding fixture.

 Your job is to source a quality, competitively priced product that you receive on time.
 Everyone knows that, yet few machine and tool shops take the time and effort to create a system to make that happen and happen every time.
 Most “schedules” are an open order list, or a scribbled sheet of who is supposed to do what.
 Those schedules are often ignored or obsolete by the middle of the day because job shops lack the predictability of production shops.
 The variety of work done by a machine shop means that one week you’ve got too much lathe work and the next week the mills are overloaded.
 It takes a system to effectively manage a machine shop.